Vanilla ice cream

-Vanilla is frequently used to flavor ice cream, especially in North America, Asia, and Europe.
-The type of vanilla used to flavor ice cream varies by location.
-In North America and Europe, consumers are interested in a more prominent, smoky flavor, while in Ireland, a more anise-like flavor is desired.
-Many people often consider vanilla to be the "default" flavor of ice cream (see "plain vanilla").
+Vanilla ice cream is a dessert flavoured with vanilla beans, vanilla extract, or synthetic vanillin that is especially common in North America, Asia, and Europe.
+The type of vanilla used varies by location: in North America and Europe for instance, prominent, smoky flavors are more common, while in Ireland, an anise-like flavor is more frequently used.
+Many people consider vanilla to be the "default" flavor of ice cream (see "plain vanilla"), although plain ice cream without any flavouring is also available.